BPotet/BPotet/README.md

 - :computer: Software developper specialized in web development but open to any development and any programming languages
 - :smile: Cheerful and open mind.
 I like to learn from others and give advices to others
+- 🖥️ Learning on the new languages such as Rust, Go, Scala ...

 ### 💬 Ask me about